VincentMalik/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin RuL Kit/page_adoption-view.md

 ### Usage policies
 Use case specific credentials exist and will be mandatory.
 Their documentation will be available after SSI release.
+A Behaviour Twin  "Use Case Rahmenbedingung" which covers the business process of the app will be available after SSI release.
+This Rahmenbedingung document can be referenced in the usage policies, and therefore limit Data & Service access to Behaviour Twin participants.

 <!-- !Mandatory! -->
 ## Semantic Models & Standards